Renaissance: Investigating the Pretraining of Vision-Language Encoders: Renaissance: A Versatile Vision-Language Modeling Framework

-We now describe the Renaissance program that we use to complete all of the experiments in this study.
-Because this is its first introduction, we will provide an extensive description of the program and its capabilities.
-In this section we also take the opportunity to introduce the pretraining tasks, finetuning tasks and the architectural elements required to understand the experimental procedures.
+In this section, we describe the Renaissance framework that we use to complete all of the experiments in this study.
+Because this is its first introduction, we provide an extensive description of the framework and its capabilities.
+We also introduce the pretraining tasks, finetuning tasks and the architectural elements required to understand the experimental procedures.